 4. They adore human interaction

-The main thing I’ve noticed about any Cockapoo that I have met is how much they adore people.
+The main thing I’ve noticed about any Cockapoo that I have met is how much they adore people, like the Cocker Spaniel.
 Even Cockapoos who I do not know seem to really enjoy just meeting new people.

-From owning Nelly the Cockapoo, I can tell you that she followed me around everywhere because she loved to be close to me.
+From owning Nelly the Cockapoo puppy, I can tell you that she followed me around everywhere because she loved to be close to me.
 From my experience, Cockapoos become attached to their closest humans and anyone who give them their undivided attention.

 Nelly would often get jealous.
 This was something that could perhaps spark problems when around other people or other dogs in an enclosed area.
 Nelly would sometimes softly growl if someone else came near when she was on my lap.
 However, this was not all the time but was definitely a sign of jealousy and wanting to mark her territory.